Dilawar Hussain © Getty Images

 The other aspect that made Dilawar stand out among his peers was his indomitable courage against pace.
 He was especially strong off the front-foot, with his booming drives making it to the boundary more often than not.
 Despite his gait he was efficient, if not elegant, and seldom missed a chance behind the stumps.

-Dilawar’s 57 First-Class matches fetched him 2,394 runs at 28.16 with four hundreds and 13 fifties.
+Dilawar’s 57 First-Class matches fetched him 2,394 runs at 28.16 with 4 hundreds and 13 fifties.
 He also finished with 69 catches and 33 stumpings.
-From the three Tests he played, he amassed 254 runs at an impressive 42.33 (the highest among Indians with a 200-run cut-off before World War II) with three fifties alongside six catches and a stumping.
+From the 3 Tests he played, he amassed 254 runs at an impressive 42.33 (the highest among Indians with a 200-run cut-off before World War II) with 3 fifties alongside 6 catches and a stumping.

 Born in Lahore, Dilawar grew up with his brother Jamaluddin, who had played for Muslims in the Bombay Pentangular.
 Dilawar’s First-Class debut also came in the Pentangular.
 Playing against the Europeans he scored 64 and 112 on debut.
-Thereafter followed a series of ups-and-downs before he was selected to play against Arthur Gilligan’s Marylebone Cricket Club (MCC).
+Thereafter followed a series of ups-and-downs before he was selected to play against Arthur Gilligan’s MCC.

 It was Dilawar’s first taste of world-class bowling: pitted against the likes of Maurice Tate and George Geary, Dilawar struggled at the start, but when Northern India followed-on, he scored 85 and added 133 with Wazir Ali to save the match at Delhi.

 Dilawar opened batting with the exotically named Naoomal Jaoomal and was hit on the back of his head (a clean-shaven one without any headgear, one must remember) by a Morris Nichols bouncer.
-He had to retire hurt immediately, and at stumps on Day Two (of the four-day Test) India were reeling at 90 for four with Wazir Ali falling in the last ball of the day.
+He had to retire hurt immediately, and at stumps on Day Two (of the 4-day Test) India were reeling at 90 for 4 with Wazir Ali falling in the last ball of the day.

-England piled up 335 in the first innings at Chepauk (despite Amar Singh’s seven for 86) but India collapsed in front of Verity, who picked up seven for 49.
+England piled up 335 in the first innings at Chepauk (despite Amar Singh’s 7 for 86) but India collapsed in front of Verity, who picked up 7 for 49.
 Merchant top-scored with 26 as India were bowled out for 145 (opening batting, Dilawar scored 13).
 England then set India a target of 452.

 India lost Mushtaq and Wazir Ali early, but Dilawar hung around with Amar Singh to add 74 for the third wicket.
 Once Dilawar fell for 36 Amar Singh followed suit, and barring the Yuvraj of Patiala (who top-scored with 60) no one resisted, and India lost the Test by 202 runs.